aneto-dev/netwealth-currency-demo/README.md

 2. API Key

-   * A unique key was added in order to access the endpoints ... this is to ensure that if this endpoint was to be given to anyone they would need a key to access data
+   * A unique key was added in order to access the endpoints.
+This is to ensure that if this endpoint was to be given to anyone they would need a key to access data

    * API KEY  - 19UbxmHgUZKryFLxQHV6VMzTP1bke7L0